s-a-malik/fumi/am3-pytorch/README.md

 - [ ] AM3 baseline - GloVE class label embeddings. (they use resnet like us as well but 512 size not 2048)
 - [ ] BERT class label embeddings
 - [ ] BERT class description embeddings (improves?)
 - [ ] Try other word embedding based models.
-RNN, word2vec (different pooling methods - average used in AM3)
+RNN, word2vec (different pooling methods - mean used in AM3)
 - [ ] label + description (just concat label and description strings and then tokenise)
 - [ ] Plots of lamdba with different number of shots/ways.
 Get particular example classes with high/low lambda
 - [ ] Accuracy as a function of class description
 - [ ] Analysis of worst/best classes (labels and descriptions)
 - [ ] No text (just image prototype, force lamda = 1 is probs easiest way to do this)
 - [ ] Zero shot - just text (lambda = 0 is probs easiest way to do this)
-- [ ] vary N, K etc.
+- [ ] vary N, K and see difference in lambda. (lambda should increase with K)
 - [ ] robustness testing of hypers and results?
 Maybe it is more stable on average if descriptions are used
 - [ ] compare runtimes (can do qualitatively?)